Jcka-Hans/wireframing/README.md

 #### ✅ Why Figma is Great for Wireframing:
 Figma combines flexibility with ease of use, allowing both designers and non-designers to participate in the wireframing process.
 It supports everything from rough sketches to detailed UI designs, making it a versatile tool for any stage of the design process.

+## 🚀 Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development lifecycle by offering a visual guide that bridges the gap between design and development.
+It provides clarity, direction, and alignment across team members before any code is written.

+### 🧭 Guides the Design Process
+Wireframes define the layout, user flow, and functionality of an application, helping teams focus on structure before visual styling.

+- **Example**: Using a low-fidelity wireframe, designers can agree on the placement of navigation bars, content blocks, and calls-to-action before creating high-fidelity mockups or prototypes.

+### 🤝 Improves Team Communication
+Wireframes act as a shared visual language between designers, developers, project managers, and stakeholders.

+- **Example**: A developer looking at a wireframe understands where dynamic content (like user profiles or buttons) should be placed, while a project manager can identify if all requirements are being visually represented.

+### 🔄 Saves Time and Reduces Rework
+Catching design issues early through wireframes prevents costly changes later in development.

+- **Example**: If a user flow doesn’t make sense in the wireframe stage, it can be adjusted without modifying any code, saving time and effort during implementation.

+### ✅ Aligns Stakeholder Expectations
+Wireframes provide a clear preview of the app's structure, allowing stakeholders to validate features and layout early in the process.

+- **Example**: A client reviewing a wireframe of a dashboard layout can request adjustments before resources are spent on building the actual interface.

+---

+Wireframing is not just a design task—it's a strategic step that ensures the entire development team moves forward with a clear and shared understanding of the project.
+## 🚀 Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development lifecycle by offering a visual guide that bridges the gap between design and development.
+It provides clarity, direction, and alignment across team members before any code is written.

+### 🧭 Guides the Design Process
+Wireframes define the layout, user flow, and functionality of an application, helping teams focus on structure before visual styling.

+- **Example**: Using a low-fidelity wireframe, designers can agree on the placement of navigation bars, content blocks, and calls-to-action before creating high-fidelity mockups or prototypes.

+### 🤝 Improves Team Communication
+Wireframes act as a shared visual language between designers, developers, project managers, and stakeholders.

+- **Example**: A developer looking at a wireframe understands where dynamic content (like user profiles or buttons) should be placed, while a project manager can identify if all requirements are being visually represented.

+### 🔄 Saves Time and Reduces Rework
+Catching design issues early through wireframes prevents costly changes later in development.

+- **Example**: If a user flow doesn’t make sense in the wireframe stage, it can be adjusted without modifying any code, saving time and effort during implementation.

+### ✅ Aligns Stakeholder Expectations
+Wireframes provide a clear preview of the app's structure, allowing stakeholders to validate features and layout early in the process.

+- **Example**: A client reviewing a wireframe of a dashboard layout can request adjustments before resources are spent on building the actual interface.

+---

+Wireframing is not just a design task—it's a strategic step that ensures the entire development team moves forward with a clear and shared understanding of the project.
+## 🚀 Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development lifecycle by offering a visual guide that bridges the gap between design and development.
+It provides clarity, direction, and alignment across team members before any code is written.

+### 🧭 Guides the Design Process
+Wireframes define the layout, user flow, and functionality of an application, helping teams focus on structure before visual styling.

+- **Example**: Using a low-fidelity wireframe, designers can agree on the placement of navigation bars, content blocks, and calls-to-action before creating high-fidelity mockups or prototypes.

+### 🤝 Improves Team Communication
+Wireframes act as a shared visual language between designers, developers, project managers, and stakeholders.

+- **Example**: A developer looking at a wireframe understands where dynamic content (like user profiles or buttons) should be placed, while a project manager can identify if all requirements are being visually represented.

+### 🔄 Saves Time and Reduces Rework
+Catching design issues early through wireframes prevents costly changes later in development.

+- **Example**: If a user flow doesn’t make sense in the wireframe stage, it can be adjusted without modifying any code, saving time and effort during implementation.

+### ✅ Aligns Stakeholder Expectations
+Wireframes provide a clear preview of the app's structure, allowing stakeholders to validate features and layout early in the process.

+- **Example**: A client reviewing a wireframe of a dashboard layout can request adjustments before resources are spent on building the actual interface.

+---

+Wireframing is not just a design task—it's a strategic step that ensures the entire development team moves forward with a clear and shared understanding of the project.